Niko Hovinen

 Niko Hovinen (born 16 March 1988) is a Finnish professional ice hockey goaltender.
-He is currently playing with Vaasan Sport of the Liiga.
+He is currently playing for HIFK of The SM-Liiga in Finland.

 Playing career

 Jokerit

 Niko Hovinen's SM-liiga career started during the 2005–06 season when Hovinen dressed for a single regular-season Jokerit game as backup to Joonas Hallikainen, after Tim Thomas abruptly left the team only a day before the start of the 2005–06 regular season.
 Hovinen returned to the junior team for the rest of the season.
 He made his first SM-liiga start on 23 November 2006, against SaiPa, again called up when three Jokerit goaltenders were injured.

 During the 2007–08 season, Hovinen served as backup to Jussi Markkanen.
 Hovinen was relegated to no. 3 goaltender when Jokerit acquired Joni Puurula from SaiPa just before the end of regular season.
 Hovinen dressed up to serve as backup for Joni Puurula in several games during the 2007–08 playoffs as Jussi Markkanen got himself injured during the first game of playoffs.